gigin1990/off-schedule/README.md

-# Off Schedule - Indonesian Calendar Version
+# Off Schedule - Final Version with Google Sheets

-- Kalender dengan hari berbahasa Indonesia (Senin - Minggu)
+- Data is saved to your Google Spreadsheet via Apps Script
-- Tampil per minggu seperti kalender asli
+- Displays real-time calendar
-- Update live setelah submit
+- Indonesian day names and layout

 ## Deploy
 Upload to Vercel.
 Set root directory as `public`.